nodegit/nodegit/guides/cloning/gh-two-factor/README.md

 In order to authorize the clone operation, we'll need to respond to a low-level callback that expects credentials to be passed.

-This function will be attached below, the above `certificateCheck` and will respond back with the OAuth token.
+This function will be attached below the above `certificateCheck`, and will respond back with the OAuth token.

 The `remoteCallbacks` object now looks like this: